Combat operations in 2012 during the Battle of Aleppo

+The combat operations in 2012 during the Battle of Aleppo were a series of intense military engagements between Syrian government forces and armed opposition groups, primarily the Free Syrian Army (FSA) and allied militias.
+It took place in and around Aleppo, Syria, during the early phase of the Battle of Aleppo in the Syrian civil war (2011-2024).
+These operations began in July 2012, when rebels launched coordinated attacks to seize control of key districts and infrastructure in Aleppo, Syria's largest city.
+The result was sustained urban warfare that soon drew in significant government reinforcements.

+Both sides vied for strategic neighbourhoods including Salaheddine and Saif al-Dawla.
+Rebel forces initially made territorial gains in eastern and southern Aleppo, while government troops attempted counter offensives to regain lost ground.
+This phase of combat set the stage for the prolonged Battle of Aleppo, which continued for another four years until 2016.
+These operations had profound humanitarian and military consequences for the city and its civilian population.

 Rebel attack and capture of Eastern Aleppo

 Map of northern Aleppo countryside on 20 July 2012.

 A battle between rebels and security forces broke out on the night of 19 July 2012 in and around Salaheddine, a district in the city's southwest portion.
 It is unclear whether the district had a strong rebel presence before the battle began, or was captured by opposition fighters coming from the outskirts.
 Meanwhile, thousands of rebel soldiers from Aleppo's northern and eastern countryside began to move towards the city.

 Fighting in Salaheddine continued into the next day, as the Syrian Army began shelling rebel-controlled districts with artillery and attack helicopters.
 By the early afternoon of 21 July, rebel forces had penetrated Aleppo's northeastern neighborhoods of Haydariya and Sakhur, where they clashed with the Syrian Army.
 The fighting drove many residents to safer areas.

 On 22 July, fighting had spread from Salaheddine and neighboring Saif al-Dawla to Jameeliya and its surrounding neighborhoods near the city center, leading to a battle for the city's main intelligence headquarters.
 By the next day, rebels on the eastern front captured Helweniyeh, and according to a rebel commander, Hanano and the industrial area of Sheikh Najjar as well.
 Meanwhile, continuing clashes near the city center included a rebel attack on the state TV station and the central prison, where a massacre conducted by security forces had taken place, according to activists.
 Throughout the day, power was out in much of the city.